MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/tutorial-step1.md

 ### To activate Rights Management from the Office 365 classic admin center

 > [!NOTE]
 > If you are using the **Office 365 admin center preview** rather than the Office 365 classic admin center, you can either use the instructions from [How to activate Azure Rights Management from the Office 365 admin center preview](../deploy-use/activate-office365-preview.md), or switch to the classic version to use these instructions.
-To switch, click **Go to the old admin center** on the Home page.
+To switch, click **Go to the old admin center** on the **Home** page, after you have signed in.

-1. Go to the [Office 365 portal](https://portal.office.com/) and sign in with your work or school account.
+1. Go to the [Office 365 portal](https://portal.office.com/) and sign in with your Office 365 global administrator account.

 2. If the Office 365 admin center does not automatically display, select the app launcher icon in the upper-left and choose **Admin**.
 The **Admin** tile appears only to Office 365 administrators.